 Obviously this was made 35 years ago so at the time it could have been seen as scary, but I found myself to be laughing more than being scared.
 The acting in this film is beyond appalling and I couldn’t have cared less if the characters died or not.
-From annoying, whiny voices that only a five year old kid would make, to constant screaming that is completely unnecessary and hair pulling annoying.
+From annoying, whiny voices that only a five-year-old kid would make, to constant screaming that is completely unnecessary and hair pulling annoying.

 Anyhow, in case you weren’t aware of the storyline, here we go.
 A group of friends are on a road trip and pass by the farm where a couple of the group grew up.
 So they stop by the house, which is abandoned, and a couple of them decide to go find the nearby watering hole/pond/bit of water to jump in.
 Upon getting there, they find it dried up, but see a house just beyond that.
-So of course they go snooping around and want to see if the people in the house have any spare gas (petrol).
+So, of course, they go snooping around and want to see if the people in the house have any spare gas (petrol).
 Then the killing begins.

 To say this has been converted over to Blu-Ray, I was quite disappointed with the quality.
 I know it’s an old film but I’ve got other films that are almost as old that have been converted much better.
 There’s lots of grain on the picture and the dark scenes don’t have too much clarity to them.
 If they wanted to keep the authentic feel to the film and keep it looking old then they should just keep it on DVD.
 But on the other hand, this was filmed on an old 16mm camera that wasn’t state of the art so this could be the reason the picture quality is like it is.

 The picture is poor, but the sound is really good.
 I only played it through my TV and not surround, but it was still a crisp sound which I was quite impressed with.
-But on the downside it made the screaming even more annoying, but the sound of the chainsaw was cool and did help in adding a little bit of atmosphere to a dreary film.
+But on the downside, it made the screaming even more annoying, but the sound of the chainsaw was cool and did help in adding a little bit of atmosphere to a dreary film.

 This is the saving grace of the Blu-Ray edition of the film.
-The actual movie is only 80 minutes long, but you get over 4 hours of extras which include two feature length commentaries from some of the cast and crew.
+The actual movie is only 80 minutes long, but you get over 4 hours of extras which include two feature-length commentaries from some of the cast and crew.
 There’s even a tour around the house that was used in the film with Gunnar Hansen who played the original Leatherface.
 I found this really interesting as he goes into what was used where and certain things they could and couldn’t do as the house was being rented by someone whilst they were filming.
-They show the house in 1993 and again in 2000 when it’s be turned into what looks like a B&B. Of course there’s the token deleted scenes, alternate footage, outtakes and trailers.
+They show the house in 1993 and again in 2000 when it’s been turned into what looks like a B&B. Of course, there’s the token deleted scenes, alternate footage, outtakes and trailers.
 I’m a bit of a nerd so like my extras, and it’s good to see to people behind the film talk about how the film was made.

 The ‘Seriously Ultimate Edition’ of Texas Chainsaw Massacre is available on Blu-Ray from 16th November and will cost you around £13.99.